-There is no indication that CELPIP scoring or the CELPIP test is any harder than IELTS.
+There is no indication that CELPIP scoring or the CELPIP test is harder than IELTS.
 In fact, it is commonly said they are both very similar in difficulty.
 The difference lies in the CELPIP vs IELTS test formats.

 CELPIP tests Canadian English, however accepts both British and American spellings.
 This gives the test-taker a big advantage.